Image Courtesy: Rimi Sen

 The Haldi ceremony is often marked as an intimate gathering, just ahead of the main wedding ceremony.
 So, it's where your family - mums, sisters, cousins, close friends and near relatives will shower their love on you (proverbially and sometimes literally), blessing you against 'Buri Nazar' and for a happy married life ahead.
 These blessings are blended (often with regional and cultural variations), with either milk, rose water, sandalwood, curd and other herbs and then spread liberally over the bride and groom's face, arms and legs.

-Many couples also choose to combine the Mehndi and Haldi ceremonies for their massive photo-op and fun potential.
+Many couples also choose to combine the Mehndi ceremony and Haldi ceremony for their massive photo-op and fun potential.

-Haldi Ceremony Ideas - Painting the Town Yellow
+Haldi Ceremony Ideas To Paint the Town Yellow

-Here are a few ways in which you can make your Haldi ceremony one of the most vibrant experiences in your wedding journey:
+Here are a few ways in which you can make your Haldi ceremony one of the most vibrant experiences in your wedding journey.
+Keep these pointers in mind as you prepare for your big day.
+This will not only help you in having a fun and hasslefree experience but also ensure some great pictures in the process.
+You gotta #DoItForTheGram!

 The Haldi is an intimate ritual, where your family and loved ones really pull out the stops in order to ensure that the apple of their eye (the Laadli/Laadla) is covered for their wedding day and their married life ahead.
 So, keep it so.
 Here are some things you (or your wedding planner) should keep in mind: